-VANCOUVER, May 12 /PRNewswire-FirstCall/ - Magma Energy Corp.
-(TSX: MXY) today reported its financial and operating results for the third quarter of fiscal 2011 ending March 31, 2011.
+VANCOUVER, Feb.
+14 /PRNewswire-FirstCall/ - Magma Energy Corp.
+(TSX: MXY) today reported its financial and operating results for the second quarter of 2011 ending December 31, 2010.
 Highlights of the quarter were:

-(expressed in thousands of dollars, except for GWh and per share amounts)
+(expressed in thousands of dollars, except for MWh and per share amounts)

 June 30, 2010